RaulDiodiu/rap-handson-travel-docs/part7/7b_s4d.md

 ### Create the SAP Fiori List Report in the FrontEnd
 [^ Top of page](#)
-Before creating the SAP Fiori List Report application, make sure that step 4 *Install SAP Business Application Studio* from the [Installation Guide](../installation/Installation.md) is successfully completed!
+Before creating the SAP Fiori List Report application, you'll have to access the _Business Application Studio_, aka BAS!
+If you have a S-User assigned, you should hopefully be able to access the [BAS from here](https://gbp-coc-sap-s4-eu10-sb-tdd.authentication.eu10.hana.ondemand.com/login).
+If not, please contact your mentor for clarification if you want to try Front End Development as well.

 **Important:** Seemingly, the SAP Business Application Studio is not running as expected in some browsers, specifically in Mozilla's _Firefox_.
 Therefore, **please use Google Chrome** (which is recommended by SAP) for all future modifications with the BAS!